Graduate Students' Research Interests and Activities

 William Vega works on handicap accessibility and caretaking in France, where he explores the relationships that develop between the handicapped and their at-home caretakers.
 A central concern of the work is asking what happens when care and empathy are envisioned as a service and how these feed into larger debates in France and beyond about notions of autonomy, care, and advocacy.
 France’s commitment to social care has created the possibility for access to at-home care in ways unimaginable in the US, except among the especially wealthy; yet this very commitment leads to fraught and contradictory relationships when liberal individuality is brought into question by the necessity for dependence on another, whether that other is envisioned as a caretaker or the state itself.
 In light of the post-colonial context in which largely West and North African immigrants migrate in order to care for French nationals, notions of dependence and vulnerability also demand special attention.
 Other interests include phenomenology, ethics, and fieldwork methods.

-Alexander Wamboldt (post-generals) works with kinship, rights, and gender in Palestine and Israel.
-He examines the confluence of neoliberal lifestyles and romantic ideals with legal, national, and religious regimes upon the lived experiences of individuals and families.
-He is interested in how people navigate their personal trajectories through these affects and institutions throughout their lifetimes, and how these choices affect the nation-state, governance, Judaism as a religion and as a culture, gender, ritual meaning, and the assemblage of the social.
+Alexander Wamboldt (post-fieldwork) works on law, kinship, and ritual in Israel.
+He examines the confluence of neoliberal lifestyles and romantic ideals with legal and religious regimes upon the lived experiences of individuals and families.
+He is interested in how people navigate their personal trajectories through these institutions throughout their lifetimes, and how these choices affect the nation-state, governance, Judaism as a religion and as a culture, gender, ritual meaning, and the assemblage of the social.